Myths on Oral Sex

 Myths about oral sex

 There is no documented knowledge on oral sex which is easily accessible, hence many myths are prevalent.
-Some of the other myths associated with oral sex are the following:
+Some of the other myths associated with oral sex are –

-1. You will not get any sexually transmitted diseases if you brush your teeth after oral sex.
+- You will not get any sexually transmitted diseases if you brush your teeth after oral sex

-2. Ejaculatory fluid from the penis can clear your acne when rubbed on skin.
+- Ejaculatory fluid from penis can clear your acne when rubbed on skin

-3. When swallowed, ejaculate can help you grow your breasts to a larger size or will be helpful in alleviating pain during your period.
+- When swallowed, ejaculate can help you grow your breasts to a larger size or will be helpful in alleviating pain during your period

-4. Rubbing your teeth with ejaculatory fluid will help whiten them.
+- Or rubbing your teeth with ejaculatory fluid will help whiten them

 There are safer ways to perform oral sex.
 Using condoms when performing fellatio (when act is done on male partner) and using dental dams when performing cunnilingus (when done on female partner).
 When sex comes to your mind, remember to always stay safe.